- Side Effects

 - When administered with metformin, the Cmax and AUC of furosemide were 31% and 12% smaller, respectively, than when administered alone, and the terminal half-life was decreased by 32%, without any significant change in furosemide renal clearance.

 - No information is available about the interaction of metformin and furosemide when coadministered chronically.

 - A single-dose, metformin-nifedipine drug interaction study in normal healthy volunteers demonstrated that coadministration of nifedipine increased plasma metformin Cmax and AUC by 20% and 9%, respectively, and increased the amount excreted in the urine.

 - Nifedipine appears to enhance the absorption of metformin.
 Metformin had minimal effects on nifedipine.

 - Cationic drugs (eg, amiloride, digoxin, morphine, procainamide, quinidine, quinine, ranitidine, triamterene, trimethoprim, or vancomycin) that are eliminated by renal tubular secretion theoretically have the potential for interaction with metformin by competing for common renal tubular transport systems.

 - Such interaction between metformin and oral cimetidine has been observed in normal healthy volunteers in both single- and multiple-dose, metformin-cimetidine drug interaction studies, with a 60% increase in peak metformin plasma and whole blood concentrations and a 40% increase in plasma and whole blood metformin AUC.

-- There was no change in elimination half-life in the single-dose study.
-Metformin had no effect on cimetidine pharmacokinetics.
+- There was no change in the elimination half-life in the single-dose study.
+Metformin did not affect cimetidine pharmacokinetics.

 - Although such interactions remain theoretical (except for cimetidine), careful patient monitoring and dose adjustment of Glucovance and/or the interfering drug is recommended in patients who are taking cationic medications that are excreted via the proximal renal tubular secretory system.